19 Apartment Decor Living Room Ideas That Actually Work

 Plan Your Layout for Maximum Flow and Function

-2. Choose a Cohesive Color Palette for Instant Harmony
+2. Pick a Cohesive Color Palette for Instant Harmony

 Stylish living room with a cohesive color palette featuring gray walls, navy sofa, and mustard yellow accents.